mwotton/hstemplate/README.md

 needs _something_ for things like preflights and non-haskell dependency checking

+- better squeal hookup: don't want to take a connection from the pool if we might not actually be doing any database work.
 - servant api
 - postgres/squeal backend
 - migrations with sqitch